adaRn/nf-hstd-copy-01/content/_index.md

           automates the entire process.
 Your server is equipped with Letsencrypt SSL certificate **by default**.
         image: /images/feature3.png
-        title: 'SSL certificates '
+        title: SSL certificates.
     section_id: features
     subtitle: >-
-      .
       We love Ubiquiti products.
 We are amazed by how easy to use they are.
 We were fed up with how difficult it is to get it up and running.
     title: Features
     type: featuresblock